 The terrorist attacks in Paris were the starting point for Valentina Abenavoli’s Anaesthesia, a series that helps us experience what violence and evil are, with the author questioning the empathy and grief we experience as humans.
 The black and white pictures of Federico Clavarino are nothing but imprints of the collective conscience of our society - an invitation to embark on a trip across the continent, looking for traces of the ideas which have designed current Europe since the end of the Second World War.

 Which Europe is not intended to be followed as a guide of the continent's recent past.
 Instead, this exhibition is a compendium of the issues, traumas, and stories which should invite us to think about what is taken for granted.
 Which Europe invites the public to reflect upon the current state of affairs, and ask which Europe has it been so far, and in which Europe are you hoping to live in.

-Rocco (Bari, 1991) is an Italian documentary photographer.
-The subject of his works originate from a personal interest in literature as well as a certain awareness of European political and economical situations.
-He holds a first class honours degree in Documentary Photography from Newport, University of South Wales.
-His work has been in show in Greece, Italy, Uk and China.
-His latest work Nekyia is a book published in 2017 by the Italian independent editor Witty Kiwi, the book is part of the collections of the National Art Library of Victoria & Albert Museum, London and FOLIO/Centro de la Imagen, Mexico.
+He holds a first class honours degree in documentary photography from Newport, University of South Wales.
+His work has been shown in Greece, Italy, Uk and China.
+His latest work, Nekyia, is a book published by the Italian independent editor Witty Kiwi in May 2017.
+The monograph is part of the collection at the National Art Library of Victoria & Albert Museum in London, and Colección Folio at Centro de la Imagen in Mexico City.

-Next to his personal work as photographer, Rocco is contributor for Urbanautica, an online visual anthropology journal, he works also as assistant curator for PHmuseum, first online museum dedicated to contemporary photography and he is co-founder of Photo Meliggoi, photographic residency in Greece.
+Next to his personal work as a photographer, Rocco is working as curator and producer for PHmuseum and he is the co-founder of Photo Meliggoi, a photography residency in Greece.